drakwen/darkaria/README.md

 # darkaria
 Darkaria aims to be a 2D Platformer Game combined with turn-based system RPG elements.
-It is intended for PC/Linux and Mac, however it may be ported to Android, iOS, Vita, WII and others
+It is intended for PC/Linux and Mac, however it may be ported to Android, iOS, Vita, WII and others.

-<b>Development Log</b>
-V.0.0.1